january3/Radvanced2022/Exercises/day_4.md

  1. Create an alternative "summary" function for a data frame, such that if I type "summary(mtcars)" I will see the result of that function.
- 2. Create a new class: sets.
+ 2. Create a new class: `set`.
 Create a function called `set` which turns a vector (character or otherwise) into a set, just by adding the class `set`. (look at the example from the lecture)
  3. Define print and summary functions for this class; that is, define